 A KNITTING WEEKEND IN PRINCE EDWARD COUNTY

 Join us for 3 days of knitting, learning new techniques, eating fabulous food, and having fun with a bunch of avid knitters in Prince Edward County at the beautiful and cozy Isaiah Tubbs Resort.
-Classes will be taught by Kate Atherley and Sally Melville.
+Classes will be taught by Fiona Ellis and Holli Yeoh.

-We can’t be more thrilled to have these two fabulous ladies join us for a weekend of learning from them!
+We couldn’t be more thrilled to have these two fabulous ladies join us for a weekend of learning from them!

 We are being hosted by Isaiah Tubbs Resort on the beautiful shore of West Lake in Prince Edward County.
 Isaiah Tubbs is about 15 mins from the town of Picton and is on the way to the Sandbanks Provincial Park.